 I received my PhD from Stanford University.
-I am an economist with interests in energy and environmental economics, industrial organization, behavioral economics, and field experiments.
-My research focused on investigating different policy tools used to manage energy demand, with a particular emphasis on non-price instruments.
-My current work focuses on the design and evaluation of energy efficiency policies and the role of digitization.
-I am particularly interested in research projects where data, technologies, behaviors, and energy policies all come into play.
-Prior to joining GEM, I worked at ETH Zürich, the University of Maryland (AREC), Resources for the Future, and Natural Resources Canada.
+I am an environmental and energy economist.
+My research explores themes at the nexus of energy, climate, and sustainability issues and digitalization, innovation and technology, industrial organization, and behavioral economics.
+Methodologically, my expertise is in structural econometric modeling, Big Data econometrics, and field experiments.
+I am particularly interested in research projects where data, technologies, behaviors, and environmental/energy policies come into play.
+Before joining the Department of Economics at HEC Lausanne, I worked at Grenoble Ecole de Management (GEM), ETH Zürich, the University of Maryland (AREC), Resources for the Future, and Natural Resources Canada.